National Anti-Vivisection Society: Mission

+Position on animal rights

+Jan Creamer the director of NAVS in 2002 at the House of Lords stated that although in "many cases rights and welfare are very much linked", the National Anti-Vivisection Society is not an animal rights organization.
+She commented that the goal of the organization is unified in ending animal experimentation.
+According to Creamer "the remit of the people that we are representing today is against animal experiments.
+Some of our members are vegetarians, some are not.
+Some oppose fox hunting, some do not.
+We are representing a group of people who just agree on animal experiments."

 Publications

 From 1897–1889 the NAVS published The Zoophilist magazine.
 In 1900 it became known as The Zoophilist and Animal's Defender and later The Animal's Defender and Zoophilist.

 NAVS is associated with Animal Defenders International and the Lord Dowding Fund for Humane Research which publish the Animal Defender magazine (latest issue 2017).